The WordPress.com stats helper monkeys prepared a 2012 annual report for this blog.

 The result: All the films did well.
 Days of Heaven was more of a critical than commercial hit.

-And the first choice?
-Travolta’s career endured a dramatic fifteen year slump relieved only by the success of Amy Heckerling’s Look Who’s Talking in 1990.
-By 1994, however, with the Seventies becoming cool again, turns in Pulp Fiction and Get Shorty suddenly made him very cool again and he returned to stardom.
+And the first choice?: Travolta’s career endured a dramatic fifteen year slump relieved only by the success of Amy Heckerling’s Look Who’s Talking in 1990.
+By 1994, however, with the Seventies becoming fashionable, turns in Pulp Fiction and Get Shorty suddenly made him very cool again and he returned to stardom.
 Occasionally, he’s made bad career choices since (the Scientology inspired Phenomenon and Battlefield Earth) and he’s not exactly “cool” anymore.
 However, he remains a star.

 Conclusion: Gere to some extent owes his career to John Travolta’s early poor career choices.
 Yet as with Keitel and Sheen, the decades have evened the score somewhat.